Johnson90512/Awesome-Security-Resources/README.md

 [Building a Home Lab for Offensive Security](https://systemoverlord.com/2017/10/24/building-a-home-lab-for-offensive-security-basics.html) | Guide on how to build a home lab for security purposes.
 [Guide to x86 Assembly](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) | This guide describes the basics of 32-bit x86 assembly language programming, covering a small but useful subset of the available instructions and assembler directives.
 [Guide to Assmebly in VS .NET](http://www.cs.virginia.edu/~evans/cs216/guides/vsasm.html)  | This tutorial explains how to use assembly code in a Visual Studio .NET project.
+[How to start out in Reverse Engineering](https://www.reddit.com/r/ReverseEngineering/comments/12ajwc/how_to_start_out_in_reverse_engineering/) | Reddit post on the steps to get started in Reverse Engineering.
 [IDA Pro Tutorial](https://www.youtube.com/playlist?list=PLt9cUwGw6CYG2kmL5n6dFgi4wKMhgLNd7) | Tutorial on how to reverse engineer with IDA Pro.
 [Intel 64 and IA32 Software Manual](https://software.intel.com/sites/default/files/managed/39/c5/325462-sdm-vol-1-2abcd-3abcd.pdf) | This document contains all four volumes of the Intel 64 and IA-32 Architectures Software Developer's Manual.
 [Intermediate x86](https://opensecuritytraining.info/IntermediateX86.html) | Intermediate Intel x86: Architecture, Assembly, Applications, & Alliteration.
 Part 2 to Into to x86.